Notava1ble/mjeksia-online/README.md

 ## How to Contribute

-We welcome all kinds of feedback and contributions from students and professionals alike!
+All kinds of feedback and contributions are welcomed!

-- **Report Inaccuracies:** Medical science evolves rapidly.
-If you spot a question with an outdated answer or an incorrect medical explanation, please let us know!
+- **Report Inaccuracies:** If you spot a question with an incorrect explanation, please let me know!
-- **Suggest Improvements:** Have an idea for a new feature?
-We’d love to hear it.
-- **Open an Issue:** All feedback and bug reports can be tracked via [our GitHub repository Issues page](https://github.com/Notava1ble/mjeksia-online/issues).
+- **Open an Issue:** All feedback and bug reports can be tracked via [the GitHub repository Issues page](https://github.com/Notava1ble/mjeksia-online/issues).
 When reporting, please provide as much context as possible (e.g., question ID, screenshot).
+- **Suggest Improvements**

 ### Opening an Issue